tekumara/notes/terraform.md

 ## Backend per environment

-This requires a re-initialising local state for each environment:
+This requires re-initialising local state when switching between environments:

 ```
 terraform init -reconfigure -backend-config=backends/$env.conf
 ```

-`-reconfigure` is needed to ignore existing state from other backends.
+- `-reconfigure` overwrites existing local state (from other previously used backends)
+- `-backend-config` points to the environment's backend.
+A file per backend/environment is needed.

 ## Single backend with Workspaces